ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_msgs.md

 # Use an array of size two of type int32 for the two encoders.
 # int32 is used instead of int64 because it is not supporte by Arduino/Teensy.
 # An overflow is also unlikely with the encoders of the DG01D-E
-# motor with encoder because of its low encoder resolution
+# motor with its encoder because of its low encoder resolution
-int32[2] encoders
+int32[2] ticks
 ```

 The message includes the message type [`Header`](http://docs.ros.org/en/api/std_msgs/html/msg/Header.html)